rockysnow7/rockysnow7.github.io/posts/math/agi.md

 ![System agent architecture](../images/math/agi/agi-2.svg)

 Specifically, a system will be defined as a cluster of points in the latent space of an autoencoder trained on states previously observed by the supervisor.
-So if the encoded form of an input is placed in cluster \\\(n\\\), it will be passed to system agent \\\(n\\\) for analysis.
+So if the encoded form of an input is placed in cluster *n*, the input will be passed to system agent *n* for analysis.
 If a new cluster is made, the system agent for the nearest cluster is duplicated and assigned the new cluster.
+In this way, the agent's understanding of the world in which it lives is constantly being updated and its actions optimised.